AdobeDocs/experience-platform.en/help/tags/extensions/server/mixpanel/overview.md

 If your implementation is successful and events are collected, you will see events within the [[!DNL Mixpanel] console](https://help.mixpanel.com/hc/en-us/articles/4402837164948).

-Check if [!DNL Mixpanel] has merged the post login events populated with email values and the events created when using **[!UICONTROL Mixpanel Alias]** and **[!UICONTROL Mixpanel Identify]**.
+Check if [!DNL Mixpanel] has merged the post login events populated with email values and the events created when using **[!UICONTROL Send Event]**.
 If implemented correctly, [!DNL Mixpanel] will associate them with a single [user profile](https://help.mixpanel.com/hc/en-us/articles/115004501966).

 ## Next steps